pikawika/VUB-EoS-project/README.md

 ### Sample output

 Sample output in the form of figures created by the code are also provided here.
-These are the figures also used in the report.
+Some of these are also used in the report.

 | Title                                                    | Documentation                                                |
 | :------------------------------------------------------- | ------------------------------------------------------------ |